MOHAMED-LAAGUILI/CV-Portfolio-2-/README.md

 ## Progressive Web App
 This website is set up as a PWA, allowing for offline access and app-like experience on mobile devices.

+## Images Enhance
+with clodinary it uses th
+and i uses lazy loadiyng att

 ## Contact
 - Email: mohamed.dev.2001@gmail.com